Bentebent/zeebe-rs/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License OR Apache-2.0 License.
+By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References